PracticeOrientedAICDT/Common-Crawl---Autumn-2025/README.md

 # Common-Crawl---Autumn-2025

-This repository contains three core datasets and the associated scripts used to analyse UK businesses, websites, and publicly available online content.
+This repository contains three core sections and the associated scripts used to analyse UK businesses, websites, and publicly available online content.
 The project is structured into three main folders:

 /Data Exploration